nikithanatrayan/Optimizing-IT-Support-Team-Performance-Using-Analytics/README.md

 Organizations often lack visibility into:

-   -->How quickly support teams respond to customers
+   ->How quickly support teams respond to customers

-   -->Which issues generate the highest workload
+   ->Which issues generate the highest workload

-   -->Products or channels causing operational delays
+   ->Products or channels causing operational delays

 This project aims to: